 Running during, but independent from the Venice Film Festival (Mostra Internazionale d'Arte Cinematografica), the Venice Film Week focuses on the unconventional, the unusual, the underground, the intuitive, the innovative, the minimalistic and the true artists of our time.
-The 2018 edition marks the most successful edition to date with a record number of attendees (practical full house for all screenings) and the generous support by the Città di Venezia, Circuito Cinema and media partners such as Evenice, VeneziaToday, Venezia360, La Voce Di Venezia and Il Gazzettino.
+Even during the Covid-19 pandemic the latest edition proved to be very successful with a record number of attendees (practical full house for all screenings or at least, as full as current regulations would allow).
+We'd like to thank all of our guests for coming out and enjoying a face-masked evening packed with independent cinema gems.
+We would also like to thank the generous support by the Città di Venezia, Circuito Cinema and media partners such as Evenice, VeneziaToday, Venezia360, La Voce Di Venezia and Il Gazzettino.

 The Venice Film Week is an IMDB eligible film festival.
 This means that all selections and awards can be added to your IMDB film listing.